KeePass Help Center KeePass Home | Downloads | Translations | Plugins | Donate

 When passing the -pw-stdin option, KeePass reads the password from the StdIn stream.
 This option is intended for programmatically passing the password to KeePass.
 For entering the password by hand, it is recommended to use the normal master key dialog instead (because in this dialog the password is hidden by bullets/asterisks and it is encrypted by the process memory protection).

-Key file.
-For supplying the key file location, the -keyfile: switch exists.
-The same rules as above apply, just that you specify the key file location: -keyfile:D:\pwsafe.key.
+Key file/provider.
+For supplying the key file path or the name of the key provider plugin, the -keyfile: parameter exists.
+The same rules as above apply, just that you specify the key file/provider, e.g. -keyfile:D:\pwsafe.key.
 You also need to quote the value, if it contains a space, tab or other whitespace characters.

 Preselection.
-In order to just preselect a key file, use the -preselect: option.
-For example, if you lock your database with a password and a key file, but just want to type in the password (so, without selecting the key file manually), your command line would look like this:
+In order to just preselect a key file/provider, use the -preselect: option.
+For example, if you lock your database with a password and a key file, but just want to type in the password (so, without selecting the key file manually), your command line could look like this:

 KeePass.exe "C:\My Documents\MyDatabase.kdbx" -preselect:C:\pwsafe.key

-KeePass would then show a prompt for the password for the database, but in the key file list, the C:\pwsafe.key file is selected already.
-When using the -preselect: switch, KeePass by default activates the key file switch and sets the focus to the password edit window.
+KeePass will then show a prompt for the master key of the database, in whose key file/provider list the C:\pwsafe.key file is already selected.
+When using the -preselect: parameter, KeePass by default activates the key file/provider option and sets the focus to the password edit window.

 Note the difference!
-The -preselect: switch just preselects the key file for you and displays the login prompt.
-In contrast, the -keyfile: switch doesn't prompt you for the (maybe missing) password.
+The -preselect: parameter just preselects the key file/provider in the master key dialog for you.
+In contrast, the -keyfile: parameter does not prompt you for the (maybe missing) password.

 Other.
 The -minimize command line option makes KeePass start up minimized.
 This option may not work when KeePass runs on Mono (due to a bug in Mono).